About G2P is about Gene

 Gene expands his skills and his educational work.

 In 2009, Ganssle produced and directed a weekly television show, The Rock and Roll Grille on ABC15.
 This cooking show mixed recipes with live band bumpers and related spots.
 Production with five HD cameras, extras, guests, crew and mastering for broadcast gave valuable experience, including editing work.
-In 2013, another notable production was an educational film for the Arizona Firearm Injury Prevention Coalition.
-The Four Guns nonprofit video also included public service announcements written, directed and edited by Ganssle to run on cable television.

 By 2005, Ganssle was teaching at the college level.
 In addition to workshops for Verve Studios and Dani’s agency, Ganssle was hired to teach screen acting at Scottsdale Community College.
 Later, an advanced screen acting course was developed as well.
 This led to Ganssle being employed in 2009 as a faculty associate in the school of Film Dance and Theatre in the Herberger Institute for Design and the Arts at Arizona State University.
 Again, beginning with one course on screen acting, Ganssle was soon teaching video production, independent film, audition techniques and designing an advanced screen acting course.
 In 2012, Ganssle became a full-time lecturer at ASU.